centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/generic-actions.md

 <Tabs groupId="sync">
 <TabItem value="Method 1" label="Method 1">

-For exemple, to duplicate a Business Activity:
+For example, to duplicate a Business Activity:

 1. Select the Business Activity that you want to duplicate by checking the associated box.
 2. Click on the duplicate icon: ![image](../assets/configuration/common/duplicate_new.png#thumbnail1)
-3. Enter the number of extra copies that you want to obtain:
+3. Enter the number of extra copies you want to obtain:

     ![image](../assets/configuration/common/duplicate_objects_new.png)

-4. Click on **OK**.
+4. Click **OK**.

 </TabItem>
 <TabItem value="Method 2" label="Method 2">